 7 Amazing Things That Happen To Your Body When You Kiss Someone For The First Time

 There is nothing quite like a really good first kiss.
 You can feel it right through your whole body.
 There is a jolt of hormones, chemicals, and biological factors that go into making a fabulous kiss.
-It’s not all sexual chemistry, horniness (and tequila — just me?).
+It’s not all sexual chemistry.
 "Kissing is an instinct which aims at releasing chemicals in order to experience pleasant feelings."
 Takeesha Roland-Jenkins, a professional consultant for the Between Us Clinic, tells Bustle, "Furthermore, the lips have nerve endings that become stimulated upon kissing, leading to the activation of additional senses such as smell."
 Kissing is a wild, well-timed science experiment.

 Here are seven incredible things that happen to your body when you kiss someone for the first time.